Q: What is STEM Teach III?

 A: Tuition and book/materials fees are at no cost to eligible teachers who participate in STEM Teach III.

 Q: Will eligible teachers receive completion awards and the stipends for course materials and fees as in previous iterations of STEM Teach?

 A: No. In order to provide more course-taking opportunities, no completion awards or stipends will be awarded for participation in this iteration of the program.

 Q: When will STEM Teach III courses be offered?

 A: STEM Teach III courses will be offered beginning in Spring 2018 and continue through Summer 2019.
-Six semesters of courses are being funded through STEM Teach III.
+Seven semesters of courses are being funded through STEM Teach III.

 Q: What do I do if I need to drop a course after I have registered and enrolled and even attended or participated in some sessions?